An illegal eviction takes place if your landlord makes you leave your home without following the proper legal process. It is a criminal offence.

 Illegal eviction by councils

 Illegal eviction by councils is quite rare but it does happen.
 The council has the same responsibility as all landlords to follow the legal procedure for evicting you.
 The correct rules have to be followed.
 If the council is evicting you, get independent advice immediately.
-If you feel you have been treated badly, you may be able to complain to the Local Government Ombudsman.

 Action following an illegal eviction